 Gold foil is the way to a high-end look.
-Your luxury collection or your Christmas edition candles will simply shine.
-On whatever type of label you choose to use it, it will turn it into something special.
+Your luxury collection, the candle gift box packaging, or your Christmas edition candles will simply shine.
+Whatever type of label you choose to use, hot foiling will turn it into something special.

 Gold Foil Labels

 The gold foil is applied to the label surface using heat, and any design can be foil stamped.
 Anyway, we recommend that your finest details are no smaller than 1 point, to achieve fine foil areas.
-Learn all about foil stamping here.
+Learn all about foil stamping in our guide.